-The discount rate used to measure the total pension liability was 8.00 percent.
+The discount rate used to measure the total pension liability was 7.50 percent which is a change from the discount rate of 8.00 percent used in the prior fiscal year.
 This discount rate is based on the long-term expected rate of return on pension plan investments that are expected to be used to finance the payment of benefits.
 The plan's fiduciary net position is projected to be sufficient to make projected benefit payments and the plan assets are expected to be invested using a strategy to achieve that return.
 The Township must meet the funding requirements of Act 205 on an annual basis or be subject to an interest penalty as required.
 Act 205 requires full funding of the entry age normal cost-plus plan expenses, as well as amortization of the unfunded liability to ultimately achieve a 100% funded status.